XMPro/Multi-Agent/docs/Glossary.md

    - Collaboration
    - Reasoning Styles
    - Memory Systems

+- **Mixture of Agents (MoA)**: A novel approach in artificial intelligence that leverages multiple large language models (LLMs) to enhance overall performance and capabilities.
+Key aspects include:

+   1. Layered Architecture: Uses multiple layers of LLM agents, each processing inputs and generating responses based on outputs from the previous layer.

+   2. Iterative Refinement: Responses are refined as they pass through multiple layers of agents, leading to more comprehensive and accurate final outputs.

+   3. Diverse Model Integration: Harnesses the collective expertise of various LLMs, each potentially having unique strengths or specialized knowledge.

+   4. Collaborative Intelligence: Exploits the inherent collaborativeness of LLMs, where models generate better responses when provided with auxiliary information from other models.

+   MoA draws inspiration from the Mixture of Experts (MoE) technique in machine learning but applies this concept specifically to language models and focuses on iterative refinement through multiple layers.

+   For more detailed information, refer to the research paper: [Mixture-of-Agents Enhances Large Language Model Capabilities](https://arxiv.org/html/2406.04692v1)

 - **Multi-Agent Generative Systems (MAGS)**: Multi-Agent Generative Systems (MAGS) represent an advanced integration of computational software agents and large language models (LLMs), designed to simulate and optimize complex industrial processes and interactions.
 MAGS leverage generative AI to create dynamic, adaptive systems that can enhance productivity, efficiency, and decision-making across various operational aspects.